-An aortic dissection is a serious condition in which a tear develops in the inner layer of the aorta, the large blood vessel branching off the heart.
-Blood surges through this tear into the middle layer of the aorta, causing the inner and middle layers to separate (dissect).
+An aortic dissection is a serious condition in which the inner layer of the aorta, the large blood vessel branching off the heart, tears.
+Blood surges through the tear, causing the inner and middle layers of the aorta to separate (dissect).
 If the blood-filled channel ruptures through the outside aortic wall, aortic dissection is often fatal.

-Aortic dissection, also called dissecting aneurysm, is relatively uncommon.
-Anyone can develop the condition, but it most frequently occurs in men between 60 and 70 years of age.
+Aortic dissection is relatively uncommon.
+The condition most frequently occurs in men in their 60s and 70s.
 Symptoms of aortic dissection may mimic those of other diseases, often leading to delays in diagnosis.
-However, when an aortic dissection is detected early and treated promptly, your chance of survival greatly improves.
+However, when an aortic dissection is detected early and treated promptly, the chance of survival greatly improves.

 - Manning WJ.
-Clinical manifestations and diagnosis of aortic dissection. http://www.uptodate.com/home/index.html.
+Clinical manifestations and diagnosis of aortic dissection. http://www.uptodate.com/home.
 Accessed Sept.
-15, 2011.
+8, 2014.

 - Manning WJ.
-Management of aortic dissection. http://www.uptodate.com/home/index.html.
+Management of aortic dissection. http://www.uptodate.com/home.
 Accessed Sept.
-15, 2011.
+8, 2014.

 - Prevention: What you can do.
 Centers for Disease Control and Prevention. http://www.cdc.gov/heartdisease/what_you_can_do.htm.
 Accessed Sept.
-15, 2011.
+8, 2014.